The-Abhishek1/Dashboard/README.md

 # Dashboard
-This is a simple dashboard,you can use it build many other dashboards
+This is a simple dashboard,you can use it to create many other dashboards